Waflz/cryptdoor/README.md

-    	 upload filepath     -  Upload a filepath to remote pwd. run commands        -  Run a command in the background. wget url            -  Download a file from url to remote pwd.
+    	 upload filepath     -  Upload a filepath to remote pwd. run commands        -  Run a command in the background. wget url            -  Download a file from url to remote pwd. tempsend file       -  Upload a file from remote pwd to tempsend.com

 	Windows Only:
     	 persistence         -  Install exe as a system service backdoor.